jmcasal/cmjx-one/README.md

 # xOne - a very simple example of visual studio 2022 extension

-This extension is a very simple example of visual studio 2022 extension, tahn you can use it to begin to learn how to start to code an extension.
+This extension is a very simple example of visual studio 2022 extension, you can use it to begin to learn how to start to code an extension.

 ## Rename Solution Explorer Window